dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 # Date 2025-04-21
 * ksctl slides where updated, docs feature rewordings
+* some interesting ksctl fixes
+* learning about pipe and filter architecture
+* vLLm and g5.2xlarge instance and reading about knoledge distillation

 # Date 2025-04-17 2025-04-20
 * ksctl new cluster summary